mourner/flatbush/README.md

 #### index.search(minX, minY, maxX, maxY[, filterFn])

-Returns an array of indices of items in a given bounding box.
+Returns an array of indices of items intersecting or touching a given bounding box.
 Item indices refer to the value returned by [`index.add()`](#indexaddminx-miny-maxx-maxy).

 ```js
 const ids = index.search(10, 10, 20, 20);